 7 more summer hazards and how to keep your dog safe

-That’s why, as you get your pup prepped for fireworks, I encourage you to be vigilant and have a strategy in place throughout the entire day or weekend.
+That’s why, as you prepare your pup for the fireworks, I encourage you have a strategy in place for the entire day or weekend.
 Read on for seven more hidden hazards associated with fireworks festivities.

 1. Leftovers and table scraps